-- We are finishing our roll out of Concur globally.
+- We are finishing our rollout of Concur globally.
 We have 4 countries going live this month and the last 9 countries will go live in Q1 2018.
 Then we will be on one global platform.
-In most of the places where we haven’t implemented yet, they are on a paper-based process.
+In most of the places where we haven’t implemented it yet, they are on a paper-based process.

-- We have basically one system, but several countries remain on Excel spreadsheet.
+- We have basically one system, but several countries remain on the Excel spreadsheets.
 We are at 99% of our company on SAP T&E, with an ongoing project to transition the rest.

 - We have a global system, with standard processes and controls.
 The number of instances may grow depending on the increase in our international footprint.